Kavya Jyothi

 This made adoption quick and smooth.

-The GUI Guidelines 2.0 system established a unified visual and interaction standard across all product teams.
-It includes core design principles, scalable components, interaction patterns, accessibility rules, and developer-ready specifications to ensure consistency and speed across the entire ecosystem.
+Core design principles, scalable components, interaction patterns, accessibility rules, and developer-ready specifications to ensure consistency and speed across the entire ecosystem.

 Foundations